Daniega/react-native-api/README.md

 The app was created using Expo Cli.
 By Daniel Gaishuber
 # How to run
-To run the app, you can download the code to your computer, "npm install" and then "npm run".
+To run the app, you can download the code to your computer, "npm install" and then "npm start".
 A Web window will open with a QR code.

 1.Install "Expo Go" app on your Android or IOS device and scan the QR code.